mjfusa/Message-Center-Agent/README.md

 Extract the openapi definition for the graph API /admin/serviceAnnouncement/messages from https://raw.githubusercontent.com/microsoftgraph/msgraph-metadata/refs/heads/master/openapi/v1.0/openapi.yaml.
 Covert YAML output to JSON.

 - **declarativeCopilot.json**: This file contains the declarative agent configuration that defines the behavior and capabilities of the agent.
 No capabilities have been defined for this agent.
-- **manifest.json**: This file contains the Teams application manifest that defines metadata for the declarative agent.This is what is displayed in the Teams app store.
+- **manifest.json**: This file contains the Teams application manifest that defines metadata for the declarative agent.This is what is displayed in the Copilot agents store.
 - **m365agents.yml**: This file contains the M365 Agents Toolkit project configuration, including the OAuth2 registration and other settings.
 - **.env.production**: This file contains environment variables for the project for production release, including the client ID and secret for OAuth2 authentication.